 August 27-September 1, 2017.
 American Fabius, George Washington and the Philadelphia Campaign

-BGES historians Gary Ecelbarger and Scott Patchan shows their increasingly versatile mastery of American history with this Revolutionary War foray into our most revered city–Philadelphia.
+BGES historians Gary Ecelbarger and Scott Patchan display their increasingly masterful American history with this Revolutionary War foray into our most revered city–Philadelphia.
 Here in 1777, Lord Howe, British Commander in North America drove the Continental Congress from the city and occupied it instead of supporting General Burgoyne’s movement towards Albany, New York.
 The disaster at Saratoga pulled the French into the War on America’s side while Howe enjoyed a social winter following the battles with Washington at Brandywine, Paoli, Whitemarsh, Germantown and Forts Mercer and Mifflin.
 The detailed schedule and registration information is here: American Fabius, George Washington and the Philadelphia Campaign

 September 8-10, 2017.
 Yankee Blitzkrieg, Wilson’s 1865 Alabama Raid